lucasols/runcheck/README.md

 # Infer types from schemas

-You can use `RcInferType<typeof T>` to infer the types from a schema.
+You can use `RcInferType<typeof schema>` to infer the types from a schema.

 ```ts
 const schema = rc_object({